bueler/mg-glaciers/py/partI/README.md

 There are three obstacle problems:

-  * `-problem poisson` solves the classical obstacle problem, with default "ice-like" geometry
+  * `-problem poisson` solves the classical obstacle problem, with "ice-like" or "traditional" geometry

-  * `-problem plap` solves a p=4 p-Laplacian problem, with "bridge" geometry
+  * `-problem plap` solves a p=4 p-Laplacian problem, with "pile" or "bridge" geometry

-  * `-problem sia` solves the shallow ice approximation for a steady-state dome on a flat bed
+  * `-problem sia` solves the steady-state shallow ice approximation for either a dome "profile" on a flat bed or on a bumpy bed

 Illustration of the MCD method (V-cycles only) for the classical obstacle problem: